-- European Regional Development Fund (ERDF), for investment in blue growth sectors and for sea-basin strategies; - European Social Fund (ESF), to develop skills in both the fisheries and maritime sectors; - InvestEU instrument, which could play an important role in promoting financial instruments and supporting a targeted investment platform for the blue economy; - European Maritime and Fisheries Fund (EMFF), which supports sustainable EU fisheries and maritime sectors, as well as the EU's role as an international leader in sustainable ocean management.
+- European Maritime and Fisheries Fund (EMFF), which supports sustainable EU fisheries and maritime sectors, as well as the EU's role as an international leader in sustainable ocean management.
 The proposed EMFF budget amounts to EUR 6.14 billion in current prices, for the years 2021 to 2027.
 EMFF resources are mainly split between shared and direct management.
-The post-2020 EMFF will focus on four priorities: - resources; - and competitive aquaculture and markets;
+The post-2020 EMFF will focus on four priorities: - Fostering sustainable fisheries and the conservation of marine biological resources; - Contributing to food security in the European Union through sustainable and competitive aquaculture and markets; - Enabling the growth of a sustainable blue economy and fostering prosperous coastal communities;Strengthening international ocean governance and enabling safe, secure, clean and sustainably managed seas and oceans. - Moreover, for the first time, the EMFF will support the European Union's international commitments and objectives.
+In addition, funding will be available for maritime surveillance and coastguard cooperation.